Rappetor/Sovol-SV08-Mainline/README.md

 **Method 2**: Write the CB1 image to an SD card and use that to get the CB1 image on the eMMC.

 _**Method 3**: Choose to run everything from the SD card and stop at Method 2.2_

+_**Method 4**: Write the CB1 image directly to the eMMC by connecting the mainboard to a computer via USB C cable

 > [!TIP]
 > Some people get an error while booting, or it doesn't want to boot at all, after writing the image with Balena Etcher.
 Some have had success writing the image with the `Raspberry Pi Imager` instead.